calebmosher/pkmngo/src/sections/advanced-gameplay.md

 In addition to this, there is a **Same-Type Attack Bonus** (STAB) in Pokemon Go.
 This is when a Pokemon uses an attack that has a matching type to one of its own types, e.g. the GRASS-type Bulbasaur using the GRASS-type attack Vine Whip.
 The STAB in Pokemon Go is 1.25x damage.

 Also note that the above is different than any other Pokemon game previous.
-Super effective has been reduced to 1.25x, Not very effective has been upped to only 0.8x, and No effect has been removed entirely (replaced by Not very effective).
+Super effective has been reduced to 1.25x, Not very effective has been upped to 0.8x, and No effect has been removed entirely (replaced by Not very effective).
 The STAB has also been reduced in this game to only 1.25x damage boost.

 So grab yourself [a handy Pokemon type chart](https://i.redd.it/oy7lrixl8r9x.png), and study up.
 Most charts (including this one) show the attack type on the left axis and the defending Pokemon's type on the top axis.
 If you'd like to find or make your own chart, just know that the types match up with Generation&nbsp;VI, and remember the multiplier changes outlined above.